 Well, I really messed up my latest woodworking project.
 But, I wasn’t worried, at all.
 I have used Bondo All Purpose Putty to patch a few furniture makeover projects.

 And, I have a tutorial all about how to repair wood rot or dry rot with Bondo on exterior wood, like our shutters.

-Here’s how to fix damaged wood furniture or woodworking projects with Bondo All Purpose Putty.
+Today, I’m going to show you how to fix damaged wood furniture or woodworking projects with Bondo putty.

 Bondo doesn’t stain like wood.
 But, really, neither does most wood fillers.
 So, if you are hoping to stain furniture after patching, a less opaque gel stain might be the best option for hiding a patch while still having a stained finish.

 I almost always paint over bondo with a pretty DIY Chalk Paint or store-bought chalk paint.
 Bondo is great because it hardens faster than wood filler and cures harder than wood filler.